isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

-The following command attempts to delete an option having the option code 5 in the top-level option space from the subnet having an identifer of 123.
+The following command attempts to delete an option having the option code 5 in the top-level option space from the subnet having an identifier of 123.

 ::